colettegallagher/simulating-data/README.md

 # simulating-data
 Programming for Data Analytics - Simulating Data Project

 This repository contains an assignment which creates a data set by simulating a real-world phenomenon.
-The data used is based on the capital spend of universities.
-The data used is not actual.
+The data used is based on the capital spend of five Irish universities.
+The data used is **not real**.
 It is all synthesised to match as closely as possible real data.
-This simulated data set is then analysed using a number of python packages - numpy.random, pandas, seaborn, datetime.
-It was created using a Jupyter notebook.
+This simulated data set has been analysed using a number of python packages - numpy.random, pandas, seaborn, datetime.
+The data set was created using a Jupyter notebook.

 The Jupyter notebook contains the following information:<br>
 <br>
 • Introduction to the Synthesised Data Set<br>
 • How the Data Set was created<br>
 • An Analysis of the Data Set<br>
-• Conclusion - a summary of the analyse and findings. <br>
+• Conclusion - a summary of the analysis and findings. <br>
 • References

 Below are instructions on how to run this repository: